Quantum thermodynamics with fast driving and strong coupling via the mesoscopic leads approach

 With this definition, it can be checked that $\mathcal{J}^{\text{eff}}_\alpha(\omega)$ tends to $\mathcal{J}_{\alpha}(\omega)$ as $L_\alpha$ increases.
 Hence, for a finite but large enough $L_\alpha$ (which corresponds to small enough $e_k$) $\mathcal{J}^{\text{eff}}_\alpha(\omega)$ is a controlled approximation to $\mathcal{J}_{\alpha}(\omega)$.
 Eq.~\eqref{eq:J_eff} shows that each bath $\alpha$, with spectral function $\mathcal{J}_{\alpha}(\omega)$, can be decomposed into $L_{\alpha}$ different baths, each with a specific Lorentzian spectral function.

-A bath with a Lorentzian spectral density, however, yields the same dynamics as if the system was coupled with strength $\kappa_{k\alpha}$) to an additional fermionic mode $\hat{a}_{ka}$, with energy $\epsilon_{k\alpha}$, which itself is coupled to its own bath, with a flat spectral function $\gamma_\alpha$~\cite{Brenes2020}, see Fig.~\ref{fig:thermleads_hierarchical}(b).
-This can be viewed as a single step of the chain mapping of Appendix~\ref{appendix:chain mapping}, Eq.~\eqref{rc_map}).
-We thus arrive at the mesoscopic lead, consisting of $L_\alpha$ modes,
+A bath with a Lorentzian spectral density, however, yields the same dynamics as if the system was coupled with strength $\kappa_{k\alpha}$ to an additional fermionic mode $\hat{a}_{ka}$, with energy $\epsilon_{k\alpha}$, which itself is coupled to its own bath, with a flat spectral function $\gamma_\alpha$~\cite{Brenes2020}, see Fig.~\ref{fig:thermleads_hierarchical}(b).
+This can be viewed as a single step of the chain mapping of Appendix~\ref{appendix:chain mapping}, Eq.~\eqref{rc_map}.